 Once a rider has collected all of their points available for that day, they may well give their breakaway companions some extra help on the front of the bunch, especially if those riders have allowed them to take points uncontested.

 This unwritten rule is highly nuanced and full of sub-plots and mini rivalries.

-Stage 1 this year saw a downpour on roads that hadn’t seen rain in several weeks.
-The result was a number of crashes and the decision was taken to neutralise a descent to the finish before the race started again on the flat run to the line.
+Stage one of the 2020 Tour saw a downpour on roads that hadn’t seen rain in several weeks.
+The result was a number of crashes, and the decision was taken to neutralise a descent to the finish before the race started again on the flat run to the line.

 In situations like this, the peloton will turn to its 'patrons'.
 In years gone by, this would have been one dominant rider – Merckx, Hinault, Cancellara – but today there isn’t one voice that controls proceedings.
-Instead, riders like Tony Martin and Luke Rowe would collectively agree to take that decision and the peloton follows their lead.
+Instead, senior riders and road captains like Luke Rowe would collectively agree to take that decision, and the peloton follows their lead.

 There is absolutely no written rule that states that the final stage of the Tour de France should have no outcome on the overall race, but this is the way it has been for years.
 The final day is reserved for sipping champagne, taking team pictures, and generally rolling along at a speed that makes half the peloton nervous about missing their flight home.

-Generally, the race starts just outside of Paris and rolls at this leisurely speed until the riders hit the Champs Elysees.
+Generally, the race starts just outside of Paris and rolls at this leisurely speed until the riders hit the Champs Elysees (or when the Eiffel Tower comes into view, as tradition dictates).
 The team of the yellow jersey usually leads the race across the finish line on the first lap, though a rider that is retiring may be allowed to roll off the front for the honour.